dgaydukov/cert-frm/frm.md

 * DAY (active during day) - cancelled if order is not executed during trading day (common for traditional exchanges)
 * GTC (good till cancel) - order is active until executed or explicitly cancelled by trader
 * FOK (fill or kill) - execute whole order or cancel it (no partial fills allowed)
-* IOC (immediate or cancel) - execute immediately all or partial and cancel all unfilled quantity
+* IOC (immediate or cancel) - execute immediately (either full order or partially) and cancel all unfilled quantity
 * Post Only (only for limit order) - order accepted only if it not executed immediately, otherwise order would be rejected.
 So if you quote buy limit with post only with limit price below market - it won't execute immediately, but would be rejected.
 * MOO/MOC (market-on-open, market-on-close) - for traditional stock, where market open/closed daily.
 Trader submit order when market opens or close.